Twitter Tips & Strategies

 • Search Visibility: People can find your tweets when they search for keywords or phrases you've used.
 This is powerful for connecting with people who are already talking about your industry or interests.

 • Hashtag Reach: When you use a hashtag in a public tweet, you join a public conversation.
-Anyone who clicks on or searches for that hashtag can see your post, opening you up to massive audiences.
+Anyone who clicks on or searches for that hashtag can see your post, opening you up to large audiences.

 • Viral Potential: A public tweet can be retweeted, quote-tweeted, and shared by anyone, giving it the potential to reach millions.
 A private tweet's reach is permanently capped at the number of followers you have.